Macaw Clay Lick Tambopata Tour – 3 Days

 Afternoon activity:

-Sport fishing and walking through the jungle around the Eco-lodge through the Canopy Tower to see colorful birds such as trogons, woodpeckers, orioles, hummingbirds, sundews, and tanagers.
+Sport fishing and walk through the jungle around the Eco-lodge through the Canopy Tower to see colorful birds such as trogons, woodpeckers, orioles, hummingbirds, sundews, tanagers, etc.

 Enjoy the Amazon sunrise over the treetops.
 After breakfast, we return to Puerto Maldonado and head towards the Padre Aldamiz airport for your connection trip to another tourist destination or departure from Peru.